 - Cultivate multi-religious life and learning

-- A minimum of 90 units of credit (at least 30 units of which must be completed in residence in Berkeley)
+- A minimum of 90 units of credit (no residency requirements)

 - A combination of coursework, fieldwork, independent study, experiential learning and special projects to achieve competency in Eight Threshold areas:

 - Life in Religious Community and Interfaith Engagement